Bringing Back Extinct Animals: Cloning Research and Concerns

 Cloning is a process in which identical organisms are produced by a non-sexual process.
 In cloning, the researchers place all of the DNA needed to make the desired organism in an egg, so no sperm is required.
 The egg is triggered to divide artificially in order to make an embryo.

 Somatic cell nuclear transfer is a common cloning method.
 In this process, a nucleus containing DNA is extracted from a cell of the desired animal.
 This nucleus is then inserted into the egg cell of a related animal, which has had its own nucleus removed.
 The resulting embryo is placed inside a surrogate mother.
-The baby that develops is identical to the desired animal, not the surrogate mother, and is said to be a "clone" of the desired animal.
+The baby that develops is identical to the desired animal, not the surrogate mother, and is said to be a "clone" of the desired species.

 Synthesis and Cloning